MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/deploy/What-s-New-in-Active-Directory-Domain-Services-Installation-and-Removal.md

 -   **Only critical replication occurs before reboot.** New switch to allow replication of non\-critical data before reboot.
 For more information, see [ADDSDeployment cmdlet arguments](Install-Active-Directory-Domain-Services--Level-100-.md#BKMK_Params).

 ### <a name="BKMK_ADConfigurationWizard"></a>The Active Directory Domain Services Configuration Wizard
-Beginning with [!INCLUDE[win8_server_2](includes/win8_server_2_md.md)], the Active Directory Domain Services Configuration Wizard replaces the legacy Active Directory Domain Services Installation Wizard as the user interface \(UI\) option to specify settings when you install a domain controller.
+Beginning with  Windows Server 2012 , the Active Directory Domain Services Configuration Wizard replaces the legacy Active Directory Domain Services Installation Wizard as the user interface \(UI\) option to specify settings when you install a domain controller.
 The Active Directory Domain Services Configuration Wizard begins after Add Roles Wizard is finished.

 > [!WARNING]
-> The legacy Active Directory Domain Services Installation Wizard \(dcpromo.exe\) is deprecated beginning with [!INCLUDE[win8_server_2](includes/win8_server_2_md.md)].
+> The legacy Active Directory Domain Services Installation Wizard \(dcpromo.exe\) is deprecated beginning with  Windows Server 2012 .

 In [Install Active Directory Domain Services &#40;Level 100&#41;](Install-Active-Directory-Domain-Services--Level-100-.md), the UI procedures show how to start the Add Roles Wizard to install the AD DS server role binaries and then run the Active Directory Domain Services Configuration Wizard to complete the domain controller installation.
 The Windows PowerShell examples show how to complete both steps using an AD DS deployment cmdlet.

 ### <a name="BKMK_NewAdprep"></a>Adprep.exe integration
-Beginning with [!INCLUDE[win8_server_2](includes/win8_server_2_md.md)], there is only one version of Adprep.exe \(there is no 32\-bit version, adprep32.exe\).
-Adprep commands are run automatically as needed when you install a domain controller that runs [!INCLUDE[win8_server_2](includes/win8_server_2_md.md)] to an existing Active Directory domain or forest.
+Beginning with  Windows Server 2012 , there is only one version of Adprep.exe \(there is no 32\-bit version, adprep32.exe\).
+Adprep commands are run automatically as needed when you install a domain controller that runs  Windows Server 2012  to an existing Active Directory domain or forest.

 Although adprep operations are run automatically, you can run Adprep.exe separately.
 For example, if the user who installs AD DS is not a member of the Enterprise Admins group, which is required in order to run Adprep \/forestprep, then you might need to run the command separately.
-But, you only have to run adprep.exe if you are planning to in\-place upgrade your first [!INCLUDE[win8_server_2](includes/win8_server_2_md.md)] domain controller \(in other words, you plan to in\-place upgrade the operating system of a domain controller that runs [!INCLUDE[win8_server_2](includes/win8_server_2_md.md)]\).
+But, you only have to run adprep.exe if you are planning to in\-place upgrade your first  Windows Server 2012  domain controller \(in other words, you plan to in\-place upgrade the operating system of a domain controller that runs  Windows Server 2012 \).

-Adprep.exe is located in the \\support\\adprep folder of the [!INCLUDE[win8_server_2](includes/win8_server_2_md.md)] installation disc.
-The [!INCLUDE[win8_server_2](includes/win8_server_2_md.md)] version of adprep is capable of executing remotely.
+Adprep.exe is located in the \\support\\adprep folder of the  Windows Server 2012  installation disc.
+The  Windows Server 2012  version of adprep is capable of executing remotely.

-The [!INCLUDE[win8_server_2](includes/win8_server_2_md.md)] version of adprep.exe can run on any server that runs a 64\-bit version of [!INCLUDE[nextref_longhorn](includes/nextref_longhorn_md.md)] or later.
+The  Windows Server 2012  version of adprep.exe can run on any server that runs a 64\-bit version of  Windows Server 2008  or later.
 The server needs network connectivity to the schema master for the forest and the infrastructure master of the domain where you want to add a domain controller.
 If either of those roles is hosted on a server that runs Windows Server 2003, then adprep must be run remotely.
 The server where you run adprep does not need to be a domain controller.
 It can be domain joined or in a workgroup.

 > [!NOTE]
-> If you try to run the [!INCLUDE[win8_server_2](includes/win8_server_2_md.md)] version of adprep.exe on a server that runs Windows Server 2003, the following error appears:
+> If you try to run the  Windows Server 2012  version of adprep.exe on a server that runs Windows Server 2003, the following error appears:
 >
 > Adprep.exe is not a valid Win32 application.